Japanese Red Pine

 One of the most picturesque of all pines at maturity, with irregularly spreading and arching branches and open habit, also interesting orange-brown bark; best in full sun with lots of room to spread, your patience will be rewarded

-Japanese Red Pine has emerald green foliage.
+Japanese Red Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has emerald green evergreen foliage.
 The needles remain emerald green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The shaggy coppery-bronze bark is extremely showy and adds significant winter interest.

 Japanese Red Pine is a dense evergreen tree with a strong central leader and a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.